 Gluten Free Vegan Baked Pumpkin Donuts

-- 1/4 cup oil I have used both melted coconut oil and avocado oil
+- 1/4 cup avocado oil I have used both melted coconut oil and light olive oil as well

 - 1 teaspoon vanilla extract